Biohit: Acetaldehyde binding products

-In 2018 was launched a new, nicotine free smoking cessation product, Acetium Lozenge.
+In 2018 was launched a new, nicotine-free smoking cessation product, Acetium Lozenge.

 Monoclonal antibodies

-Biohit also develops and manufactures monoclonal antibodies for research use and use as raw materials for diagnostic industry.
+Biohit also develops and manufactures monoclonal antibodies for research use and use as raw materials for the diagnostic industry.

 Instruments

 Adopting a systems approach, Biohit also provides laboratory equipment, such as microplate instruments and automates, as well as liquid handling products to support Biohit ELISA tests.

 Distribution network

 A network of 40 distributors, including 2 subsidiaries, in more than 40 countries is selling Biohit products.
 In the U.S. the official distributor is Bio Testing Supplies, a division of Avrio Genetics.

 Research, development, and intellectual property

 Biohit spends roughly 30% of net sales on basic research each year and pursues an aggressive patenting strategy.